oloo/fake-rapidpro/README.md

 # fake-rapidpro [![Build Status](https://travis-ci.org/oloo/fake-rapidpro.svg)](https://travis-ci.org/oloo/fake-rapidpro)

-This is a web application that is used when testing an application that works with RapidPro.
+This is a web application that is used when testing an application that works with RapidPro through it's API.
 Fake RapidPro would act as a test double which would behave exactly as RapidPro would in the case when calls to RapidPro are not being mocked out.
 This would typically be the case when doing end to end tests

-Version 1 of the RapidPro API found which is detailed at http://rapidpro.io/api/v1
+You can explore the API documentation on https://rapidpro.io/api/v1/explorer

+# SCOPE

+The current functionality of Fake-RapidPro is limited to starting runs via the an API calls and making callbacks to pre-configured webhooks.

 # USAGE